lipskij/web/README.md

 # Emil Lipskij - Personal Website

 Welcome to the repository for my personal website!
-This project showcases my skills, experiences, and projects in a clean and interactive format.
+This project showcases my skills, experiences, and projects in a clean and interactive format using Next.js.

 ## 🚀 Features